- Course Number:

 Develop an understanding of the models and procedures used in the analysis of transversely loaded beams and shafts with various support conditions.

-3.1.0 Review shear and bending moment diagrams covered in Statics for variously loaded and supported beams, using graphical calculus.
+3.1.0 Determine shear and bending moment diagrams for variously loaded and supported beams, using graphical calculus.

 3.2.0 Calculate bending stress and shear stress at any location along the beam.
 Calculate maximum bending stress and maximum shear stress.